Battle of Kolubara: Serbian retreat

-Putnik reasoned that Austro-Hungarian supply lines would become overstretched as their forces pressed deeper into Serbia while the Serbs would continue to hold the railheads in the Serbian interior.
-On 10 November, he ordered a general retreat from the Jadar and withdrew the Serbian 2nd Army to Ub and positioned the 1st and the 3rd Armies north and west of Valjevo.
+Putnik reasoned that Austro-Hungarian supply lines would become overstretched as their forces pressed deeper into Serbia, while the Serbs would continue to hold the railheads in the Serbian interior.
+On 10 November, he ordered a general retreat from the Jadar, withdrew the Serbian 2nd Army to Ub, and positioned the 1st and the 3rd Armies north and west of Valjevo.
 Meanwhile, the Užice Army took up positions to defend the town from which it took its name.
-The Austro-Hungarians pressed after the Serbs and hoped to capture the Obrenovac–Valjevo railroad.
-Clashes ensued, and the Serbian Army managed to prevent the Austro-Hungarians from taking the railroad for a time.
-It quickly became clear to Putnik that he had underestimated the Austro-Hungarians, who managed to bring their heavy artillery through the muddy Serbian country roads.
-They established firing positions on the Serbian side of the Drina and began targeting the Serbian Army, which suffered heavy casualties.
-Morale plummeted amongst the Serbs, who were already significantly demoralized from a lack of cold-weather clothing and ammunition and were exhausted by the long retreat towards the Serbian interior.
-Putnik realizlsed that his forces would need to regroup if they were to provide effective resistance.
-He ordered for Valjevo to be abandoned and had the Serbian Army take up positions on the Kolubara.
-The retreat towards the river was long and excruciating, with the Serbs being forced to destroy all bridges and telephone lines so that they would not fall into Austro-Hungarian hands.
-The Serbian Army also abandoned most of its heavy equipment to speed up the withdrawal.
-Seeing that the situation was critical and that Serbian forces were lacking artillery, ammunition and supplies, Pašić sought the help of the Triple Entente.
+The Austro-Hungarians pressed on after the Serbs and hoped to capture the Obrenovac–Valjevo railroad.
+Clashes ensued, and the Serbian army prevented the Austro-Hungarians from taking the railroad for a while.
+It quickly became evident to Putnik that he had underestimated the Austro-Hungarians, who managed to bring their heavy artillery through the muddy Serbian country roads.
+They established firing positions on the Serbian side of the Drina and began targeting the Serbian army, which suffered heavy casualties.
+Morale plummeted amongst the Serbs, who were already significantly demoralized from a lack of cold-weather clothing and ammunition and were exhausted by the long retreat toward the Serbian interior.
+Putnik realized that his forces would need to regroup to provide effectual resistance.
+He ordered the abandonment of Valjevo and had the Serbian army take positions on the Kolubara.
+The retreat towards the river was long and excruciating, with the Serbs being forced to destroy all bridges and telephone lines so they would not fall into Austro-Hungarian hands.
+The Serbian army also abandoned the bulk of its heavy equipment to speed up the withdrawal.
+Seeing that the situation was critical and that Serbian forces lacked artillery, ammunition and supplies, Pašić sought the help of the Triple Entente.
 He sent a telegram to his envoys abroad, which read: "Urgent help is required.
 Beg and plead".
 France provided the Serbs with munitions and supplies.
 Representatives of Russia and the United Kingdom "expressed understanding" but failed to deliver weapons and munitions.